WhirlWolf/Show-Tracker/README.md

 2. Click the **Import Taskernet** badge above.
 3. Follow the setup instructions to add your shows.

-> 💡 **Tip:** For reliable notifications, ensure tasker has notification permission and is excluded from battery optimizations.
+> 💡 Tip: Exclude tasker from battery optimizations.

 ## ✨ Features
 * **Automatic Tracking**: Automatically checks for new episodes.